Fluffy and white, mashed potatoes are a classic favorite. Instant Pot mashed potatoes turn out perfectly every time.

 - chives, butter, or sour cream for serving

 - Pour 1 cup of water into a 6-quart Instant Pot.
 Add wire insert or steamer basket.
 Put the potatoes on wire rack and sprinkle with salt.

 - Secure lid and turn valve to seal.

-- When the timer goes off, turn valve to vent, to quick release pressure.
+- When the timer goes off, turn valve to vent, to quick release pressure, being careful for any steam released.
 When depressurized, carefully remove cover.

 - Drain potatoes, using a colander in the sink, removing wire rack.
 Return potatoes to Instant Pot.

 - Add milk, butter, and pepper to potatoes.
 Mash thoroughly with a potato masher.
 Add more milk as needed to achieve desired consistency.
 Check seasoning and serve.

 - Add more butter, cream cheese, sour cream, or buttermilk, replacing some of the milk or heavy cream, if you prefer.
 Make the potatoes the way your family likes them.

 - If you prefer creamier, whipped potatoes, use a hand mixer to mash the potatoes.
 You can do this right in the insert of your Instant Pot.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.